 Only your healthcare provider can make that determination.
 Nephrotic Syndrome is a condition that is caused by a number of diseases which affect the kidney’s filtering system.
 Nephrotic Syndrome is characterized by a group of signs and symptoms, including proteinuria and edema (swelling).
 Proteinuria is a condition in which an abnormal amount of protein spills into the urine.

-For patients whose proteinuria is not well controlled, Acthar is a viable treatment option in certain patients.
+For patients whose proteinuria is not well controlled, Acthar can be a viable treatment option.
 Acthar effectively reduces the loss of protein from the blood into urine in Nephrotic Syndrome.

 Are there any studies showing Acthar’s effectiveness as a treatment for proteinuria associated with Nephrotic Syndrome?